livingcomputermuseum/sImlac/imlac/notes/readme.txt

 ------------

 reset               :  Resets the Imlac, but does not clear its memory.
+                       Any files attached to the paper tape reader or TTY interface are reset to the beginning of the file.

-set bootstrap <boot>:  Loads the specified bootstrap into memory at 40(8).
+boot <boot>         :  Loads the specified bootstrap into memory at 40(8) and
+                       executes it.
                        Options are PTR (paper tape), TTY (standard TTY), and STTY (alternate TTY).